Code-Institute-Submissions/OleksiyLa-Project_1/README.md

 ### Navigation Menu

-The Navigation Menu comprises four pages: Home, Courses, Our Instructors, and Enroll.
-It's designed to be responsive, appearing differently on mobile devices.
+- The Navigation Menu comprises four pages: Home, Courses, Our Instructors, and Enroll.
+- It's designed to be responsive, appearing differently on mobile devices.
+- Depending on the selected page, the corresponding menu item is highlighted.

 - __Mobile__
   - A burger menu is displayed on screens with a width of 1200px or less.